 index.html with a static layout and very little content.

-The blog that you are reading right now is built with a static site generator.
+The blog that you are reading right now is a newer version built with a static site generator.

-During the last couple of years, I have accumulated a large collection of bookmarks that I find helpful when making websites.
+During the last couple of years working on my personal website, I have accumulated a large collection of bookmarks that I find helpful when making websites.
 I regularly keep referring to many of them.

 All of these resources are relevant to most kinds of websites, regardless of what stack or framework you use.
 If you are building a website on your own, I hope this collection will prove to be useful.